 Its fragrant blooms can develop at any given time of the year but are most likely to put on a show during the spring.
 Each flower can last up to three weeks, developing into fruits if pollination is successful.
 The fruits will take several months to mature, with the citric fruits becoming edible usually in early winter.
 Scroll up to 'Dormancy Care & Annual Fruits' for more information about how to inflict flowers onto your specimen.

-During mid-spring, repot every biannually using Citrus Compost or John Innes No 2 (with some perlite or grit) and the next sized up pot.
+During mid-spring, repot every two years using either a 'Citrus', 'Cactus & Succulent' labelled potting mix, or John Innes No 2 (with some perlite or grit), and the next sized up pot.
 If you're in an area with hard water, be sure to add some ericaceous compost to counteract the high levels of alkaline.
 Treat the roots like you would treat a puppy; never tinker or rearrange the root ball as both will cause transplant shock.
 Symptoms of this are usually wilting, greying leaves, zero growth and leaf loss.
 Click on this link for more information about how to deal with transplant shock.

 This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.